sampie777/obs-scene-timer/README.md

 _Application color settings_

+**Note**: these color settings will disappear, because they are included in the Themes.

 * `timerBackgroundColor` (rgb) (default: `192,192,192`): a RGB color, separated by comma's, which will be used as the default background color for the timer.
 * `approachingLimitColor` (rgb) (default: `255,200,0`): a RGB color, separated by comma's, which will be used as the background color for the timer when it warns that the time limit is being approached (see `smallTimeDifferenceForLimitApproaching` and `largeTimeDifferenceForLimitApproaching`).
 * `exceededLimitColor` (rgb) (default: `255,0,0`): a RGB color, separated by comma's, which will be used as the background color for the timer when it warns that the time limit has been reached.

 _Timer settings_

+* `timerStartDelay` (milliseconds) (default: `300`): start the timer with this delay.
+Decrease this value if the timer value seems to be lagging behind the real scene duration.
+This is caused by (network) connection delays but mainly by the OBS scene transition delay.

 * `smallMinLimitForLimitApproaching` (seconds) (default `20`): don't show time-limit-approaching warnings for time limits smaller than this value.
 * `smallTimeDifferenceForLimitApproaching` (seconds) (default `10`): show the time-limit-approaching warning this amount of seconds before reaching the time limit.